-To level up and see the world beyond all the materialistic, worldly point of view when you get lost in the darkness is all that helps: a personal, spiritual experience in which you get to see things and matters clearer and you get to deal with them easier than ever.
-Iran’s full of aesthetic landscapes, with a multiplicity of different types of jewelry scattered all over the grand heart of this land.
-Although, history and the culture of this country is of great importance and can be the shelter you’re looking for, it is through religion and it merging into the culture that Persian people could create such magical atmosphere, culture and architecture.
-A great part of this architecture evolved by the time when the best architects of Iran were held in charge of building mosques and shrines and restoring them through the time to honor the spiritual position of Imams.
+To see the world beyond all the materialistic, worldly points of view when you get lost in the darkness is all that helps: a personal, spiritual experience in which you get to see things and matters clearer and you get to deal with them easier than ever.
+Iran Ziyarat experience is full of aesthetic landscapes, with a multiplicity of different types of jewelry scattered all over the grand heart of this land.
+Although the history and the culture of this country are of great importance and can be the shelter you’re looking for, it is through religion and its merging into the culture that Persian people could create such a magical atmosphere, culture, and architecture.
+A great part of this architecture evolved by the time when the best architects of Iran were held in charge of building mosques and shrines and restoring them through time to honor the spiritual position of Imams.

-Ziyarat which means visiting the religious and holy sites related to holy figures like the descendants of the prophet Muhammad.
-Being an important element in Islamic culture, the tradition of Ziarat is of high value in Persian culture and many Muslims as well go to Iran to observe this particular aspect of Persian culture and experience the same.
-Not only are you provided with an authentic, unique experience of spiritual elevation in a pilgrimage to Iran, but you’ll get to discover all the history behind the building, all the stories being told in the praying rooms and learn about the Ziyarat culture which has formed an important part of Persian people lives.
-Holy shrines in Iran are a must-visit for the tourists who have no idea what they will experience in a place that is both spiritually rich and religiously impressive.
-What would be more surprising to the eyes of the visitor are the picturesque scenes, astonishing tiling on the walls and mesmerizing mirror works inside the prayer rooms.
-The gilded dome of the shrines grasp your soul and take you to the faraway horizons you’ve never noticed before: it’s a journey into the very self and bringing peace about to the soul.
+Being an important element in Islamic culture, the tradition of Iran Ziyarat is of high value in Persian culture and many Muslims as well go to Iran to observe this particular aspect of Persian culture and experience the same.
+Not only are you provided with an authentic, unique experience of spiritual elevation in a pilgrimage to Iran, but you’ll get to discover all the history behind the building, all the stories being told in the praying rooms and learn about the Iran Ziyarat culture which has formed an important part of Persian people lives.
+What would be more surprising to the eyes of the visitor are the picturesque scenes, astonishing tiling on the walls, and mesmerizing mirror works inside the prayer rooms. it’s a journey into the very self and bringing peace about to the soul.

 For many years Iran has been a perfect destination for Muslims from all around the world having housed some of the most beautiful, stunning shrines in its chest accompanying special events that are worth experiencing.
 There are 6 main holy shrines in different cities of Iran which are shining among all the hundreds of holy places in this country.
 The cities of Mashhad, Tehran, and Qom are among the top places to go to Ziyarat in Iran.